jenncamacho/Hospital_Readmissions/README.md

 ![image](https://github.com/jenncamacho/Hospital_Readmissions/assets/161406309/5555e865-fbff-4217-a876-992193f55281)

-# List of columns to drop
-FEATURE DESCRIPTION AND RELEVANCE (cont.)
-MRN and LOG_ID are ID numbers do not contribute to model prediction.
-HOSP_ADMSN_TIME, HOSP_DISCH_TIME, IN_OR_DTTM, OUT_OR_DTTM, AN_START_DATETIME, SURGERY_DATE, and AN_STOP_DATETIME provide admission, operating room and anastesia start and stop dates and times.
-These start dates are often the same, giving little additional insight to predicting a readmission.
-WEIGHT and HEIGHT were used to generate BMI.
-BMI has more relavance to evaluate patient health.
-These should be removed.

 ## Expected techniques:
 - Data Preprocessing: Handle missing values, encode categorical variables, and normalize/scale numerical features.
 - Feature Engineering: Create meaningful features from raw data, such as the number of previous admissions, time since last admission, specific lab results, etc.